Close

 Self-importance

-Your spouse feels superior to everyone, including you and your kids.
-Everyone else is lacking in some way.
+Your spouse may seem like they feel superior to everyone, including you and your kids.
+To them, everyone else is lacking in some way.
 Your spouse’s needs and opinions are more important than yours, and when you dare to voice yours, you’re diminished and made to feel stupid.
 They criticize your job, your parenting, your housekeeping, and your spending.

 Isolation